sopra-fs23-group-12/4Bubbles_Client/README.md

 * [Sign up](/src/components/views/Register.js) and [login](/src/components/views/Login.js) allow the user to create a new account or play with an existing one.
-* The [welcome page](/src/components/views/WelcomePage.js), where users can choose which action they would like to do next (starting a game, joining a game or displaying their profile)
+* The [welcome page](/src/components/views/WelcomePage.js), where users can choose which action they would like to do next (starting a game, joining a game or displaying their profile).
-* The [waiting room](/src/components/views/WaitingRoom.js), where everyone waits until all player have joined
+* The [waiting room](/src/components/views/WaitingRoom.js), where everyone waits until all player have joined.
-* The [question](/src/components/views/Question.js) and [rankin](/src/components/views/Ranking.js) pages, which are integral to the game itself.
+* The [question](/src/components/views/Question.js) and [ranking](/src/components/views/Ranking.js) pages, which are integral to the game itself.
 Here the questions are  displayed, the votes are cast and the intermediate and final rankings are displayed.

-## Contributing

-Please read [contributions.md](https://github.com/sopra-fs23-group-12/4Bubbles_Server/blob/main/contributions.md) for details of our task history.

 ## Prerequisites and Installation
 For your local development environment, you will need Node.js.
 You can download it [here](https://nodejs.org).
 All other dependencies, including React, get installed with: